jfuerlinger/squawk-box/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.1.

+The purpose is to implement a squawk box on base of Azure communication services on a raspberry pi 4 with an 7'' touchscreen display.

 ## Development server

-Run `ng serve` for a dev server.
+Run `$ docker-compose up -d` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding